top of page

 Precession of the Equinoxes

 When all these were observed by our forefathers, they realised that as Earth spins at the rate of 1000 miles per hour, it wobbles like a top (see the first picture below) due to the torque exerted by other bodies like the Moon and the Sun.
 This wobble is so slow, it completes one full circle of the wobble across 25,772 years.
-That means, in which constellation the Sun appears to enter Makar (Capricornus constellation) keeps shifting to the right.
+That means, in which date the Sun appears to enter Makar (Capricornus constellation) keeps shifting to the right.
 So our festivals that are based on Sun's movement (like Uttarayan, Pongal, Makar Sankranti, etc.) will continue to come 1 day late every 71 years.
 So thousands of years ago, All those festivals that are celebrated on 14/15 January actually was celebrated on 21 December (the day of the December Solstice).
 It is amazing to note that our traditional calendars already considers these and make necessary adjustments to the date to account for this shift.

 OK, it has been coming one day late every 71 years since 21 December.
 Does it mean it will continue to shift right?
 That's correct!

-Please do not ignore the December Solstice.
+Please do not ignore the December Solstice

 Recent Posts